phetsims/natural-selection/doc/model.md

 ### Population graph

-The Population graph shows how population (y-axis, number of bunnies) changes over time (x-axis, generations).
+The Population graph shows how population (y-axis, in number of bunnies) changes over time (x-axis, in generations).
 There is a plot for total number of bunnies, and a plot for each allele.
 Data points occur at the following times/events whenever there is a change in the number of bunnies:

 | Time | Event |
 | :--- | :--- |